arcadiapage/arcadiapage.github.io/aboutme.md

 [![Blog-profile-pic.png](https://i.postimg.cc/0ytyY9N1/Blog-profile-pic.png)](https://postimg.cc/sMhzydST)

-My name is Arcadia Page, and what I do is help sensitive people who overthink, overwork, and overachieve practice self-care and compassion while still trying to reach their personal goals.
-As a sensitive person myself (and an INFP) I feel more empowered when I embrace who I am and work from a place of calmness and joy instead of stress.
-Besides being a writer, I'm also a certified therapeutic art coach.
+My name is Arcadia Page, and I share how sensitive people who overthink, overwork, and overachieve can reach their personal goals with self-acceptance, inner-harmony, and compassion.
+As a sensitive person myself (and an INFP) I feel more empowered when I embrace who I am and work from a place of joy instead of stress.
+I'm both a certified therapeutic art coach and a writer.

-I'm best known for my books, [Idealist Dreams: How I Learned to Plan as an INFP](https://payhip.com/b/KrBh),   [I Can’t Help Being an INFP Writer](https://payhip.com/b/4tWM), and my ancient yet finished webcomic, [Mascara](https://ia801806.us.archive.org/33/items/smackjeeves-59912/59912/index.html#1) (It was recently saved from the sinking ship that was Smackjeeves to the Internet Archives by some awesome people.
+I'm best known for my books, [Idealist Dreams: How I Learned to Plan as an INFP](https://payhip.com/b/KrBh),   [I Can’t Help Being an INFP Writer](https://payhip.com/b/4tWM), and my ancient yet finished webcomic, [Mascara](https://ia801806.us.archive.org/33/items/smackjeeves-59912/59912/index.html#1) (It was saved from the sinking ship that was Smackjeeves to the Internet Archives by some awesome people.
 Thank you ❤️ Creating this comic was a lovely learning process that I'll never forget).

 If you need any guidance with integrating ideas and tips from any of my books or products into your life, [you can book a session to ask me ALL the Things⚡️](https://payhip.com/b/hXejf)